norbert-s/spring-boot-issuetracker/README.md

 update-2023.03.21

-updated with lombok
+updated quality checks

-next I will probably be refactoring part of the test based on this article (https://stackoverflow.com/questions/38954742/assert-that-optional-has-certain-value), even though when an optional result is empty then when calling an "get()" on it will result in an exception thrown.
-I will look into how to improve that part - if necessary.
+next I will probably be refactoring part of the test based on this article (https://stackoverflow.com/questions/38954742/assert-that-optional-has-certain-value) that i have looked into before but found that some parts might be for change.
+I will have a look.

 ---------------------------------------------------------------------